Angang Constitution: Development

 In 1958, prompted by the political movement of the Great Leap Forward, workers at Angang laid out rules to challenge the existing operations of their workplace.
 These ideas were reflected in the March 11, 1960, "Report of the Anshan City Committee Regarding the Beginning of the Movement for Technological Reform and Technological Revolution."
-On March 22, 1960, the Communist Party of China's Central Committee approved the document and distributed it to various governmental bodies.
-Mao designated the document as the "Angang Constitution" and stated that its principles should guide the operation of state enterprises.
+On March 22, 1960, the Central Committee of the Chinese Communist Party approved the document and distributed it to various governmental bodies.
+Mao Zedong designated the document as the "Angang Constitution" and stated that its principles should guide the operation of state enterprises.

 The Angang Constitution was an attempt to address the question of how workers could take the initiative and establish new forms of political organization, without which the industrial danwei might end up reproducing the same subordinate relationship of workers to bosses as existed under management at a capitalist factory.
 It aimed to achieve industrial democracy based on shared responsibilities and equality, which would in turn improve efficiency and morale.
 The Angang Constitution was a response by workers to the principles of the Magang Constitution, a Soviet model of management techniques, rules, laws, and standards which Angang had previously followed.
+It departed from Soviet-style technocratic management.

+From the perspective of the Anshan City Committee, the Angang Constitution was also a mechanism to assert more control over Angang relative to the central government's industrial ministries.

 Basic contents

 The basic contents of the Angang Constitution include carrying out a technical revolution, conducting mass mobilization (群众运动), implementing "two participations, one reform and three-in-one unity" (cadres participating in labor, workers participating in management, reforming unreasonable rules and regulations, and three combinations of workers, leading cadres and technicians), insisting on placing politics in command (政治挂帅), and implementing the factory director responsibility system under the leadership of the Party Committee (党委领导下的厂长负责制).
-In implementing the factory director responsibility system under the leadership of the Party Committee, it both strengthened the role of the Party in enterprises while also promoting the development of the mass line and increasing development of mass democracy.
+In implementing the factory director responsibility system under the leadership of the CCP committee, it both strengthened the role of the CCP in enterprises while also promoting the development of the mass line and increasing development of mass democracy.

 In implementing the "two participations, one reform and three-in-one unity," it required office workers to take part in manual labor, managers to work in production, and workers to participate in management.
 Technicians were required to take part in both production and management.
 The Angang Constitution also provided for the election of leaders within production units.
 Mao viewed "two participations, the one reform, and three combinations," as an important and unique experiment in promoting democratic and scientific management of enterprises.

+The Angang Constitution also criticized some cadre at Angang for overemphasizing the role of experts and underemphasizing the role of the masses and of revolution.

 Like the Magang Constitution which it challenged, the Angang Constitution was a set of guiding principles, not a constitution in the strict sense of the term.